-An “ICO,” is known to be initial coin offering, which happens when startup raises funds for its new cryptocurrency by selling tokens of its digital coin in exchange for legal tender or other cryptocurrencies, Mainly bitcoin.
-ICOs are good but I think they is much failure in the regulations in place which makes ICOs risky.
+An “ICO,” is known to be an initial coin offering, which happens when a startup raises funds for its new cryptocurrency by selling tokens of its digital coin in exchange for legal tender or other cryptocurrencies, Mainly bitcoin.
+ICOs are good but I think they are much failure in the regulations in place which makes ICOs risky.

 Discovering how risky ICOs are according to TokenData that tracked the last year ICOs,

 stated” that 902 cryptocurrency ICOs were formed in 2017, 142 failed before raising any funds, and 276 failed after fundraising.
 Those figures combined work out to a 46 percent failure rate, despite raising over $104 million.

 Still, on ICO, another 113 ICOs fall under the “semi-failed” section, It may be as a result of the startup not communicating on social media or the community dangled to the stage where it has no chance of success.
 Probably those figures into the pile and the failure rate rises to 59%